The Ralphie Project …

 is an attempt to reimagine the town’s mission to its people by creating a magical kingdom based on becoming a publishing center for forgotten, overlooked, and dismissed writers—the idea is to break apart the existing paradigm of the publishing industry.

-Great ideas often have humble beginnings—and to think that a young, unassuming green dragon, from an enchanted forest in the lost lands of the Kingdom of the Verbose, could change the world would certainly take an awful lot of imagination.
+And to think that a young, unassuming green dragon, from an enchanted forest in the lost lands of the Kingdom of the Verbose, could change the world would certainly take an awful lot of imagination.

 But that’s where the people of Louisville come in!